netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

 ## Introduction
 This article describes how to create Spring Boot application with OAuth2 Resource Owner Password Credentials Grant Type.

+To learn what is OAuth2 protocol see the specification - https://tools.ietf.org/html/rfc6749

 From [OAuth2 Specification](https://tools.ietf.org/html/rfc6749#section-4.3):
 *The resource owner password credentials grant type is suitable in cases where the resource owner has a trust relationship with the client*

-To learn what it OAuth2 protocol, how it works see the specification - https://tools.ietf.org/html/rfc6749

 This example is a draft, the code quality is not perfect and is used just to demonstrate the configuration, not to use in production.

 ## Useful links
-During working on this example there are a couple of articles (besides [OAuth2 specification](https://tools.ietf.org/html/rfc6749) and Spring articles [#1](https://projects.spring.io/spring-security-oauth/docs/oauth2.html), [#2](https://spring.io/guides/tutorials/spring-boot-oauth2/), [#3](https://docs.spring.io/spring-security-oauth2-boot/docs/current/reference/htmlsingle/)) that helped me a lot:
+During working on this example there are a couple of articles (besides Spring articles [#1](https://projects.spring.io/spring-security-oauth/docs/oauth2.html), [#2](https://spring.io/guides/tutorials/spring-boot-oauth2/), [#3](https://docs.spring.io/spring-security-oauth2-boot/docs/current/reference/htmlsingle/)) that helped me a lot:
  * [Spring Boot OAuth2 workflow behind Zuul for internal client authorization](http://lifeinide.com/post/2018-04-14-spring-oauth2-zuul-internal-external-client-workflow/)
  * [UAA (AuthorizationServer) load balanced behind API-GATEWAY (Edge service Zuul)](https://github.com/kakawait/uaa-behind-zuul-sample)

 ## Overview
-The goal is to build an application which consist of next micro-services:
+The goal is to build an application which consists of next micro-services:
 * API-GATEWAY - `Zuul`
 * SERVICE REGISTRY - `Eureka`
-* AUTHORIZATION SERVICE - Spring Boot OAuth2 Authorization Server
+* AUTHORIZATION SERVICE - Spring Boot OAuth2 Authorization Server, for issuing access tokens
 * RESOURCE SERVICE - Spring Boot OAuth2 Resource servers, token is required to access them

-This example uses JwtTokens.
+Access Token is JwtToken.

 ## Usage